Borye/Data-Science-Specialization/01-DataScienceToolbox/common-git-command.md

 ###If it is an initial start###

-For example to desktop
+For example to Data-Science-Specialization

-     $ cd ~/Desktop/
+     $ cd ~/Documents/GitHub/Data-Science-Specialization

 ###If you want to change to a directory that inside your folder###